appsmithorg/appsmith-docs/website/docs/getting-started/setup/instance-management/maintenance-window.md

         helm upgrade --values values.yaml appsmith appsmith/appsmith
       ```

- * When running the **Appsmith Business Edition** on Kubernetes, update the configuration as shown below:
+ * When running the **Business Edition** on Kubernetes, update the configuration as shown below:
     1. Go to the Appsmith installation directory, and edit `values.yaml`, and set `enabled` to `false` for `autoupdate` attribute:
       ```yaml
       #highlight-next-line